 And do you know anyone in Southern Wisconsin who tats?

-Image: Tatting materials and implements from the collection of Nicole H. Scalessa, Secretary, Center for Knit and Crochet.
+Image: Tatting materials and implements from the collection of Nicole H. Scalessa, Vice President, Center for Knit and Crochet.